leo-arch/clifm-colors/README.md

 b) cd into the colors directory and copy the color schemes (`.cfm` files) into the colors directory of your _CliFM_ local directory (`$XDG_CONFIG_HOME/clifm/colors` or `$HOME/.config/clifm/colors`).

 #### 2. Set your theme
-Once the theme is copied, set the desired color scheme, either via command line (with the `--color-scheme` option) or, once in _ClifM_, with the `cs` command.
+Once the theme is copied, set the desired color scheme, either via command line (with the `--color-scheme` option) or, once in _CliFM_, with the `cs` command.
 You can also permanently set the color scheme using the main configuration file: `clifmrc` (which can be accessed via the `edit` command or pressing <kbd>F10</kbd>).

 **Note**: You can create modified/custom versions of these color schemes by copying them into the appropriate directory and editing them to your liking via a simple text editor.
 For more detailed information consult our [wiki](https://github.com/leo-arch/clifm/wiki/Customization#colors).